-After your Challenge you can join our optional extension trip, where you’ll embark on the epic 5-day Poon Hill trek.
+After your Challenge you can join our optional extension trip for $800, where you’ll embark on the epic 5-day Poon Hill trek!
 Beginning in Pokhara, you'll have an afternoon to stroll around the lakeside city before getting ready to start your trek the following day.
 You'll pass through picturesque mountain villages, lush forests and small streams as you make your way to the Poon Hill summit - 3200m above sea level.
 The Poon Hill lookout has the most incredible panoramic views of the Annapurna ranges that you'll be lucky enough to see at sunrise before beginning your descent, fresh on the knowledge you just trekked into the highest mountain range in the world!

 Challenges Abroad Nepal was a rewarding and worthwhile experience.
-It was great to be a part of the school and I truly felt that our team made a difference.Alicia Coventry - Monash University student
+It was great to be a part of the school and I truly felt that our team made a difference.Alicia Coventry - Monash University

 I'm going to miss the people, the views and the relaxed culture of Nepal.
 I've had an amazing time here and I know it won't be my last visit.
-In Nepal you don't say goodbye, but rather see you soon.Hannah Littler - Monash University student
+In Nepal you don't say goodbye, but rather see you soon.Hannah Littler - Monash University

-*Note: if you have other dates in mind or would like to travel as an individual, email us at [email protected] and we’ll be more than happy to help!
+*Note: if you have other dates in mind or would like to travel as an individual, email us at in[email protected] and we’ll be more than happy to help!